WEAREJAM/Kickstart_at_ElevateLabs-HowSecureIsYourPassword/findings.md

 With this, the wordlist is created.

+__Most dangerous tool where the combinations are created, the chance of guessing your password in this wordlist is more__

 In this way we can create the wordlist, but if you ask what is the best way to keep an account is to enable MFA [MULTI FACTOR AUTHENTICATION].
 This keeps the account secure and safe.

 __Thank you and happy browsing__